IMRaccoon/geotools-study/docs/Geometry-CRS-Tutorial.md

     - Write features to shapefile by `FeatureWriter` and commit transaction.
     - During copy, transform original geometry to new CRS by `JTS.transform` method.
     - finally, close `FeatureWriter` and `Transaction`.

+## Other Things to try

+### Easy way to fix invalid geometry

+- easy place to start validate is to use `geometry.buffer(0)`
+- In `export` method, Use a `Query` object to retrieve the features write them to a new shapefile.
+    - Instead of transforming the features 'by hand' as we did in the previous example